abhisheksahu-qa/flakeguard-detector/README.md

 # FlakeGuard Detector

 FlakeGuard Detector is a VS Code extension for Playwright tests.

-It helps identify common flakiness issues directly inside the editor, such as hard waits, fragile selectors, nth-child usage, force clicks, and non-retrying assertions.
+It focuses on identifying common patterns that lead to flaky tests while writing code, such as hard waits, fragile selectors, nth-child usage, force clicks, and non-retrying assertions.

-The extension highlights these patterns as you write code, explains why they can lead to flaky tests, and suggests safer alternatives with quick fixes.
+These issues often go unnoticed during development but cause failures later in CI.
+FlakeGuard highlights them early in the editor and suggests safer alternatives.

 ---